dimojenko/CATStutorTools/README.md

 Again, these fields can be manually adjusted.
 If the signature has been setup correctly, then it should fill in as well; otherwise it will need to be drawn manually.
 Once "Submit" is hit again, the whole form is submitted.

+#### Signature Fill
+To setup the Javascript code so that it includes your signature, you will need to open up developer tools in the browser once you have navigated to the Report Form website.
+This can be done with "F12" in Chrome on Windows.
+Navigate to the last page with the signature by filling out the rest of the fields with junk data.
+Then write your signature in the provided canvas in the field.
+In the "Console" tab of the developer tools, enter the following:

+	document.getElementByID('QID22-Signature').toDataURL()

+This will output a long string of image data that you can then copy/paste into your generated Javascript code.
+Paste the data between the apostrophes in the line:

+	image.src='';

+Then save the Javascript code and make sure the version in TamperMonkey is modified as well if you are editing the code in a separate text editor.

 **The browser will likely need to a hard refresh to clear the cache and function properly.
 This can be done with "Shift+F5" in Chrome on Windows, and "Command+Shift+r" in Chrome on Mac.

 ## Contact
 If you have any questions, you can reach me at: